ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 });
 ```

+**Note:** This is just a template to get you started.
+As you go through this, you will need to do some things on your own, such as importing various objects and operators from the appropriate libraryes (often `@angular/core/testing` or `rxjs/operators`).
+This is something you have done before.
+You can use your editor's automatic import feature or you can manually add the import, however, you will not be told when you need them.
+This is an item that you will have to start figuring out as if you were working on your own application at this time.

 ### login

 Let's build up the login on step at a time following TDD.
 With each code pair, add the first set of code within the `describe('login', ...)` and add the second set of code within the `login()` method in the newly generated service.